Help: I’ve got a tax debt. I need a Payment Plan

 You are able to object to the penalty by objecting to the ATO decision which imposed the penalty.
 Again, you will have to detail the special circumstances that should apply to reduce the penalty.

-The ATO has the following options if you have an unpaid tax debt:
+The ATO has the following options:

 A garnishee notice is a notice sent by the ATO to your bank advising them to transfer the amount of the tax debt to your bank account.